Tariq Aziz: Gulf War

+After the war ended, tensions increased between Kuwait and Iraq, due to oil costs and debt.
+Aziz met Kuwaiti officials in an attempt to convince them to stop pumping excess oil.
 When Iraq invaded Kuwait in 1990, Aziz served as the international spokesman in support of the military action.
-He claimed the invasion was justified because Kuwait's increased oil production was harming Iraqi oil revenues.
+He said the invasion was justified because Kuwait's increased oil production was harming Iraqi oil revenues.
 He condemned Arab states for "subservience to the United States' hegemony in the Middle East and their support for punitive sanctions."
 On 9 January 1991, Aziz was involved in the Geneva Peace Conference which included the United States Secretary of State, James Baker.
 The goal of the meeting was to discuss a possible resolution to the occupation of Kuwait.